rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  about the opinions of Bitcoin maximalists, as that clearly has nothing to do with whether or not Bitcoin is true.
-It'll either hold value, or it won't.
+Either it will hold value, or it won't.

+And, most importantly,
-And, are Bitcoin maximalists actually toxic?
+ are Bitcoin maximalists actually toxic?